pxai/fjs/document/content/functionaljs.md

   return data.length;
 }
 ```
 Burn the heretic!
-IO depends on the outside and any function that deals with it will have the taint of chaos.
+IO depends on the outside and any function that deals with it will have the *taint of chaos*.
 Impure.
 There are ways to create functors to deal with IO in a pure way though.
 But not like that.

 ### trigonometry